dekarrin/ictiobus/docs/fishi-usage.md

 single-precision floating point values), and the operators `+`, `-`, `/`, and `*`.

-## Note On The Preprocessor
+## The ictcc Preprocessor

-When FISHI is read by ictcc, before it is interpreted by the FISHI frontend, a preprocessing step is run on input.
-Since error reporting is handled by the frontend, which only knows about the preprocessed version of source code, this means that syntax errors will refer to that modified version instead of directly to the code that was input.
+When FISHI is read by ictcc, it performs a preprocessing step on it first before it is interpreted by the FISHI frontend,  Since error reporting is handled by the frontend, which only knows about the preprocessed version of source code, this means that syntax errors will refer to that modified version instead of directly to the code that was input.
 As the preprocessor performs relatively benign changes, errors are usually easily understandable, but if syntax error output is confusing, use the -P flag with ictcc to see the exact source code after it has been preprocessed.

+Output that appears different from the literal text should only occur when using a double "##" to put in a literal `"#"` sign in FISHI.
+Errors reported for that line would show it with only a single `#`, because that is what the FISHI interpreter sees.

 ## The Three Phases Of An Ictiobus Compiler Frontend